Voting & Elections

 Are you thinking of running for office?

-The Primary Election Candidate Guide – along with the required forms that must be completed and filed – will be published and available on our website in October of each odd-numbered year.
+The 2022 Primary Election Candidate Guide – along with the required forms that must be completed and filed – will be published and available on our website soon.

 In the meantime, please review the FAQs below for answers to frequently asked questions.